 Preparation and drill activities must not only include public health catastrophe in the actual acute care setting, but it must also be coordinated with community partners for a more realistic and comprehensive approach.
 Additionally, attention to the personal environment of the workforce is key: providers need to stay well themselves and limit family exposures.
 Plans should include the contingency that some workforce members could become ill or may opt out of work during a pandemic related to family concerns.
 Realistic and highly inclusive drills (that consider the aforementioned factors) are one critical approach for maintaining readiness for the unexpected.

 Yet, modern American healthcare is no stranger to critical public health events such as the 2014 United States cluster Ebola crisis.
 This crisis featured issues similar to the COVID-19 pandemic including proper provision and use of PPE and early disease identification/control.
 Part of preparing for the unexpected includes examining past events with a critical eye and learning from them.
 Public fear along with slow government response early on as previous historical public health events would dictate, compel individual hospitals, hospital systems and communities to prepare for early, independent responses initially.
-Do not assume anyone will help you identify an early forming crisis and help negotiate first steps: be as independent and prepared as you possibly can.
+Do not assume anyone will help you identify an early forming crisis and help negotiate first steps: be as independent and prepared as you possible can.

 Enhance Leadership and Organizational Agility

 The Baldrige Excellence Framework core competency of organizational learning and agility “…requires a capacity for rapid change and flexibility in operations” (pg.
 40, 2019-2019 Baldrige Excellence Framework Healthcare).
 With similar public health events surely in our future, the ability to respond quickly and with laser focus may quite literally make the difference between life and death of people and organizations alike.
 Continuous learning, embedded deeply in the culture of an organization and in the DNA of each leader, is an intentional act supported by people and process.